cmekik/pyClarion/readme.md

 WARNING: Be sure to include the '`.`' in the install commands.
 Otherwise, your installation may fail.

-Developer mode is recommended due to the experimental status of the library.
-Installing in this mode means that changes made to the pyClarion folder will be reflected in the pyClarion package, enabling fast prototyping and experimentation.
+Developer mode is recommended to encourage and facilitate referring to `pyClarion` source code.
+Prior to installing in this mode, please ensure that the `pyClarion` folder is located at a convenient long-term location.
+Installing in developer mode means that changes made to the `pyClarion` folder will be reflected in the `pyClarion` package.

 # Examples